-The University of Cologne invites applications to its DFG-funded Cologne Cardiovascular Research Center (CCRC) Graduate Program “Inflammatory and Cellular Stress Signaling: Switches to Vascular Dysfunction” for highly qualified and outstanding master and medical students.
+The University of Cologne is offering the following scholarships to its DFG-funded Cologne Cardiovascular Research Center (CCRC) Graduate Program “Inflammatory and Cellular Stress Signaling: Switches to Vascular Dysfunction” for highly qualified and outstanding master and medical students.

 About the program: